abingham/storer/server/git_kata_volume/readme.txt

 in the old git-format I need a kata with a known kata-id created in the old git-format.
 This dir provides that.
 Specifically, 5A0F824303.tgz untars to provide /5A/0F824303/spider/.git
+Note that I provide the tgz file and untar it into the container.
+I do not provide (in the git repo) the already untarred 5A/... dir as having source with a .git dir in a git repo is problematic.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 I got 5A/0F824303/spider out of a live katas data-container using...